JarodMica/audiosplitter/README.md

 **NOTE: IT WILL DELETE YOUR ORIGNAL AUDIO FILES SO MAKE SURE YOU HAVE COPIES OF THEM**

 #### EXE
-There is an exe version of it in the releases area, just go to the following link and download the source code (.zip) https://github.com/JarodMica/audiosplitter/releases
+There is an exe version of it in the releases area, just go to the following link and download the exe file: https://github.com/JarodMica/audiosplitter/releases

 If you're using the exe, your anti-virus may block it due to being an unknown exe file, you just have to allow it or use the python script version of it.